Goat Cheese Muffins with Strawberries: A Sophisticated Treat

 - Sanding or sparkling sugar for sprinkling on top

-- Melt butter in microwave for one minute on HIGH.
-Allow to cool.
+- Melt butter in the microwave for one minute on HIGH.
+Allow butter to cool.

 - Whisk flour, sugar, baking powder, and soda in a medium mixing bowl.

-- Lightly fold in strawberry-balsamic sauce and goat cheese.
+- Lightly fold in cooled strawberry-balsamic sauce and goat cheese.

 - Bake for 20 minutes.
-Allow to stand for 5 minutes before removing them from the pan.
+Allow baked muffins to stand for 5 minutes before removing them from the pan.
 They will get soggy bottoms if you leave them in the pan too long.

 I’m a retired home economist, wife, mother, grandmother, and creator of Saladinajar.com.
 I believe you don’t have to be a chef to find joy in creating homemade food worth sharing.
 Here you’ll find time-saving tips, troubleshooting advice, and confidence-inspiring recipes to make life in the kitchen more fun, appetizing, and satisfying.